libriscv/libriscv/README.md

 }
 ```

-Second, you must set the GP pointer to the absolute address of `__global_pointer`.
+The first thing you must do is setting the GP register to the absolute address of `__global_pointer`.
 The only way to do that is to disable relaxation:

 ```C++
 asm volatile